bitrise-io/devcenter/_articles/tips-and-tricks/android-tips-and-tricks.md

 ## Installing / Using Java version X

-!!! note "Java 8 is now pre-installed"
+{% include message_box.html type="note" title="Java 8 is now pre-installed" content="
 Java 8 is now the pre-installed Java version on the Bitrise.io Linux Stack.
 This section is kept here for future reference, in case you'd need another Java version.
+"%}

 _If you'd need a Java / JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
 This example will install Java/JDK 8,